 He continued on, though his fingers were cold and his back uncomfortable against the ground, and his eyes itched so that he desperately wanted to blink them, and even more he wanted to finish his prayer that he might sleep, but he let none of these things interrupt the ritual, nor cloud the words which he cast up to the distant gods.
 All across the steppe, he knew, were other Wisers splayed out upon the ground in like manner, sending forth their own prayers on journeys to the gods, and knowing that gave Andil greater strength to continue in his prayer.

 “Let the bows of the hunters ever be true, and may the eyes that see be keen, and the hands that wield them be sure.
 Let the hands of the gatherers be ever tough, and may the ears that hear the ripeness be attuned, and the backs that support them be strong…”

 In haste he prepared his horse, extinguished his fire, and packed away his sparse camp.
-Thus readied, Andil mounted, and rode off in haste through the night to find the main body of his tribe, where they were camped not far distant from his own place of isolation.
-With the other Wisers, he would muster them, and then they would ride forth to find where the god had fallen, and ensure that the gods’ will was fulfilled upon the exiled one.
+Thus readied, Andil mounted and rode off in haste through the night to find the main body of his tribe where they were camped not far distant from his own place of isolation.
+With the other Wisers, he would muster them, and then they would ride forth to find where the god had fallen to ensure that the gods’ will was fulfilled upon the exiled one.